MicrosoftDocs/MIMDocs/MIMDocs/pam/privileged-identity-management-for-active-directory-domain-services.md

 - Isolate the use of privileged accounts to reduce the risk of those credentials being stolen.

 > [!NOTE]
-> PAM is an instance of [Privileged Identity Management](https://azure.microsoft.com/documentation/articles/active-directory-privileged-identity-management-configure/) (PIM) that is implemented using Microsoft Identity Manager (MIM).
+> PAM is distinct from [Azure Active Directory Privileged Identity Management](https://azure.microsoft.com/documentation/articles/active-directory-privileged-identity-management-configure/) (PIM).
+Azure AD PIM is a service in Azure AD that enables you to manage, control, and monitor access to resources in Azure AD, Azure, and other Microsoft Online Services such as Microsoft 365 or Microsoft Intune.

 ## What problems does PAM help solve?